joseferben/joseferben.com/content/posts/how-google-search-is-making-me-a-better-programmer.md

 I was using more niche technologies for a few years and came back to find that Google is not as helpful anymore as it once was for mainstream technologies.

 With OCaml and ReasonML, I was getting used to jumping straight into the source code upon encountering a very specific issue.
-The chance of someone encountering the same issue with the same exotic tech stack _and_ posting about it online was just too low to even try.
+The chance of someone encountering the same issue with the same exotic tech stack _and_ posting about it online was too low to even try.
-However, Googling OCaml language constructs was still efficient and it took me seconds to find good answers, usually in the documentation of a bigger library.
+Yet, Googling OCaml language constructs was still efficient and it took me seconds to find good answers, usually in the documentation of a bigger library.
 I kept using Google like a cheat sheet.

 I started using [Django](http://localhost:1313/tags/django/) for a new project, which is a Python web framework that [has a lot of eyes on it](https://github.com/django/django/stargazers).
 I had to ditch Google as a cheat sheet replacement.
 In fact, I had to ditch Google as a long-term memory replacement.

 Back when Google released live search result suggestions that suggested queries _while_ typing, I was excited.
 It worked surprisingly well, and so I started accepting suggestions for queries that were better than my own.
 Google knew better than myself _how_ I wanted to search.
 The search results kept getting better with every year.
 At some point the search results were so good that usually the first search result was a hit.

-That (in hindsight incredibly) high quality version of Google Search made me lazy.
+That high quality version of Google Search made me lazy.
 With Google at hand, I was able to focus on higher level concepts, architecture and design.
 I could be sure that someone somewhere encountered a somewhat similar issue and Google _would do its magic_.

 Don't get me wrong, I don't copy and paste a code snippet without exactly understanding what it does.
 I admit however, that I don't remember the archaic arguments to extract a tar file or to convert a video with ffmpeg.
-And that sometimes the accepted answer on Stack Overflow is more useful than lacking documentation of an abandoned project or very young project.
+And that sometimes the accepted answer on Stack Overflow is useful.
+Especially when abandoned or very young projects lack good documentation.

 Things changed and I am starting to remember these things because wasting minutes scrolling through SEO spam _is not worth it_.
 Back when I was able to find exactly what I needed in _seconds_, Google Search was my general purpose cheat sheet.
 Today, I've adjusted: